- Resting Coffee After Roasting

 What we will say here defies the common myths you read every day about coffee.
 It is guaranteed to get you laughed at by people at cocktail parties who have never actually learned about this from experience, but simply believed and repeated the myths they have heard or read.
 But you will be right when saying it, and you can prove it by your own experience if you care to do so.

-1. "New crop" coffee is not necessarily better than "old crop" coffee.
+1. Coffee brewed from "New crop" beans is not necessarily better that brewed from "old crop" beans.

 Explanation: Even though green beans are stable, they do continue to ripen inside as they are stored.
 If stored in cool temperatures at low humidity, they continue to develop certain compounds inside that affect flavor.
 After 1.5 - 2 years it is doubtful that they will improve; now they are actually beginning to lose quality.
 This is not true of all green beans, just most.